skip to main content

 Today's employee is a consumer of the workplace.
 Employees are no longer satisfied with clocking in and out and receiving a paycheck.
 They are looking for meaning in their work, a supportive, collaborative environment, and an employer that can match the lifestyle they want.

-It is not surprising, then, that employers are beginning to rethink their talent acquisition strategy.
+Employers are beginning to rethink their talent acquisition strategy.
 Many organizations are realizing that they must pay closer attention to the moments that matter most when employees decide to join or remain with an organization.

 The influence of social media also plays a role.
 Workplace moments can quickly go viral, even within an employer's internal communication tools like Slack, an online communication and collaboration hub for workplaces.
 Tools like this provide a great opportunity to promote an organization's brand in an authentic way and enhance the digital employee experience.
 They also can cause employer branding headaches when leaders must deal with incomplete perceptions about their workplace or with negative reviews on websites like Glassdoor.